karlkfi/kpt-config-sync/docs/user/installation.md

 `policyDir`  | The path within the repository to the top of the policy hierarchy to sync.
 Default: the root directory of the repository.
 `syncWait`   | Period in seconds between consecutive syncs.
 Default: 15.
 `syncRev`    | Git revision (tag or hash) to check out.
 Default HEAD.
 `secretType` | The type of secret configured for access to the Git repository.
-One of `ssh` or `cookiefile`.
+One of "ssh", "cookiefile" or "none".
 Required.

 In addition, the following top level properties can be specified: